 U.S. researchers have another advantage: After legalization in states like California, some money from taxes on cannabis products is being put aside for research.
 That is not the case in Uruguay.
 “There has not been any type of stimulus to finance research in cannabis,” says Astrid Agorio, a biologist from the Instituto de Investigaciones Biológicas Clemente Estable.

 Some research has managed to clear the hurdles in Uruguay.
 For example, a group of researchers at the social sciences school in the UdelaR has been able to publish findings that looks into social aspects of Uruguayan regulation, such as consumer behavior, and on shifting public opinion on cannabis.
 The group launched a project called Monitor Cannabis, a site that aims to inform the public through articles, news aggregation, and surveys.
-One Monitor Cannabis analysis looked at the local cannabis market and found that the black market has not shrunk as much as the government intended when it legalized cannabis, but has instead transformed by offering cheaper and lower quality drugs.
+One Monitor Cannabis analysis looked at the local cannabis market and found that the illicit market has not shrunk as much as the government intended when it legalized cannabis, but has instead transformed by offering cheaper and lower quality drugs.

 Some researchers are concerned that the limited approval for research and investigations is a ploy by authorities to control the information on the impacts of the legalization of cannabis, according to a 2018 Brookings Institute report.
 The report goes on to detail how the Ministerio de Salud Pública is required to submit an annual report on the impacts of the legalization since 2014—but the ministry has only submitted such a report once, in 2016, and the findings were not made public.